Introduction to Prehabilitation

 Often we feel helpless to support our patients when they are awaiting surgery or have just had a devastating cancer diagnosis.

-Prehabilitation is designed to overcome this and gives the clinician practical tools to help the patient be as mentally and as physically healthy as they can be before they start any treatment.
+Prehabilitation is designed to overcome this and give the health and social care teams practical tools to help the patient be as mentally and as physically healthy as they can be before they start any treatment.

 Free online learning

-This course is intended for clinicians and health care support workers, specifically those in the nursing workforce.
+This course is intended for health and social care teams, specifically those in the nursing workforce.

 It is short and flexible, you can do the activities all at once or work your way through them in short manageable chunks that fit in around your busy working day.